ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("clinsig")` This function calculates both parametric and non-parametric versions of the Jacobson-Truax estimates of clinical significance.

+-   `r pkg("MatchIt")` is an R package that selects matched samples of the original treated and control groups with similar covariate distributions.
+It can be used to match exactly on covariates, to match on propensity scores, or perform a variety of other matching procedures.
+The package also implements a series of recommendations offered in Ho, Imai, King, and Stuart (2007) <doi:10.1093/pan/mpl013>.
+After appropriately preprocessing with MatchIt, researchers can use whatever parametric model they would have used without MatchIt and produce inferences that are more robust and less sensitive to modeling assumptions.
+Matching methods, assessing balance, and estimating effects after balance is described in the vignettes.

 -   `r pkg("nppbib")` implements a nonparametric statistical test for rank or score data from partially-balanced incomplete